 - Frictionless and efficient – customers can purchase an item as they hold it in their hands, and even continue to shop, eliminating the hassle of checkout lines.

 - Operational efficiency – store associates can replace time at checkout with better clienteling for customers that want personalized service

 - All-in-one tag: Nexite’s tag serves as the security as well – no more bulky plastic tags to manually cut off before you exit the store.

 - Omnichannel – Offer a consistent omnichannel retail experience wherever you meet your customers.

 The Self Checkout Landscape

-Self checkout is gradually becoming the norm in many stores, particularly in grocery chains such as Walmart and Publix and with retailers such as Target.
+Self checkout is everywhere.
+It has been adopted in multiple markets, including fashion retail, and is gradually becoming the norm in many stores.
 The global self-checkout market is expected to grow from USD 3.87 billion in 2022 to 10.50 billion by 2030.

 The Challenges of Self Checkout

 Customers expect self-checkouts to be fast and convenient, but they often find themselves queuing in lines anyways, which creates double the frustration and disappointment.